 So the argument for this being the signal to switch the Sabbath to Sunday is weak at best.

-I Would LOVE to Try Keeping the Sabbath – But How?
+I Would LOVE Keep the Sabbath – But How?

 If you would like to try ushering in the Sabbath like the Bride she is, there are some great ways you can go about it!
 Now if you are not a Jewish believer, you can simply devote that time to study and prayer.
 There is a difference between what God has commanded in Scripture and what Jewish cultural observance is for that command.

-How to Keep the Sabbath Holy – How We Usher in Shabbat as a Bride as a Messianic Jew
+How to Keep the Sabbath Holy – How We Usher in the Holy Sabbath Day in the Bible as a Bride as Messianic Jews

 We prepare for the Day- Friday is traditionally Preparation Day!
 The meals are cooked ahead of time since cooking is work.
 This is SO much fun because one of the things I love most about Preparation Day is making homemade challah bread.
 The table is set with candles and it is so warm and inviting.